|

 The Christian Democrats, led by Helmut Kohl, win the West German general election on 6th March.

-Joshua Nkomo flees Zimbabwe after his home in Bulawayo is ransacked by troops and a member of his staff is killed.
+The Zimbabwe opposition leader Joshua Nkomo flees to Botswana on 8th March, after his home in Bulawayo is ransacked by troops and a member of his staff is killed.
+On 13th March he flies to Johannesburg, where he boards a plane to London.

 Former Soviet spy Donald MacLean dies in Moscow on 8th March.
 Another Soviet spy, the art historian Anthony Blunt, dies on 26th March.